patternfly/patternfly-org/packages/v4/src/content/design-guidelines/demos/card-view/card-view.md

 ---

 A **card view** is a grid of cards in a gallery to facilitate browsing.
-Card views are typically used to present a summary of some data set where the user can drill-down from any card to see detailed content.
+Card views are typically used to present data set summaries, allowing users to drill down into any card to see more detailed content.

 <img src="./img/card-view.png" alt="card view" />